actinia-org/actinia-core/docs/index.rst

 are available via object storage as GeoTIFF files.

-The Actinia service consists of the *Actinia Core* that provides the basic but sophisticated processing service and *Actinia addons* that provide problem specific services like Sentinel 2A and Landsat NDVI computation, spatio-temporal statistical analysis and many more.
+The Actinia service consists of the *Actinia Core* that provides the basic but sophisticated processing service and *Actinia plugins* that provide problem specific services like Sentinel 2A and Landsat NDVI computation, spatio-temporal statistical analysis and many more.

 This documentation focus on the basic processing services that are provided by the *Actinia Core*